can3p/can3p.github.io/_posts/2018-06-01-client-writeup-logic.md

   (format stream "<post filename:~a url:~a>~%" (filename post) (url post)))
 ```

-The last bit before implementing cli interface is a state management
+The last bit before implementing cli interface is the state management
 and it can also be easily implemented using the same operations on
 `<post>` and `<post-file>` objects.